drimer/pokedex/README.md

 approaching the issue of showing something like a spinner while async operations are done (notice there's isLoading and isSynced in the Redux state), but I'm leaving that open due to time constraints.

+4. This is very far from being a production ready approach.
+Things that sould also be considered and implemented:
+   - Logging
+   - Metrics
+   - API system tests
+   - End-to-end tests

-3. My IDE has failed to help me with auto-formatting.
+5. My IDE has failed to help me with auto-formatting.
 Something I've done with it has screwed that up, so probably some indentation is a bit off, and I've probably missed unused imports and things like that.

-3. The design of the DB is the most basic one I could come up with in the time slot.
+6. The design of the DB is the most basic one I could come up with in the time slot.
 For example:
    - Evolutions is a very interesting thing to model in the DB.
 Some pokemon can evolve into different pokemon.
 Not only that, but evolution